RESPECT, SUPPORT AND MUTUAL OPPORTUNITIES

 Meaningful Engagement with Indigenous Peoples

-We conduct our business in a manner that is respectful of Indigenous Peoples, taking into consideration their rights, interests and concerns.
+We conduct our business in a manner that is respectful of Indigenous Communities and Peoples, taking into consideration their rights, interests and concerns.
 We are committed to creating a respectful and constructive working relationship.

 Career Development Fair